Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 [Course Syllabus](FYW-Syllabus.md)

 ## Assignments

 (New assignments will be added to the top.)

+1. For **Monday, September 10**.
+Read the (opinionated) essay[“Word Processors: Stupid and Inefficient,” Allin Cottrell](http://ricardo.ecn.wfu.edu/~cottrell/wp.html).
+Write a five-sentence (no more, no fewer) summary of the article.
+Expect to read your summary aloud to the class.

 1. For **Friday, September 7**.
 Rewrite your instructions, incorporating your classmates advice for improvements (or not).
 Hand in the first draft, perhaps marked up, and a new one.
 Windows users: Download and install the [Git for Windows Installer](https://gitforwindows.org/); agree to all the default settings in the installer.
 Mac users: Locate the Terminal application that is on your computer, at `/Applications/Utilities/Terminal`; open it.
-Everyone: Download and install the Atom text editor <https://atom.io>.
+Everyone: Download and install the Atom text editor <https://atom.io>. **File for demonstrating a digital text [link](https://www.dropbox.com/s/6doem04krei59es/FYW-DigitalReading.md?dl=0).**

 1. For **Wednesday, September 5**.
 Write a short set of instructions or recipe teaching a stranger how to do something—make a sandwich, make a milkshake, change a lightbulb.
 Bring this, typed out and printed, to class and be prepared to share it with your classmates. *Keep the file on your computer in some place where you can find it; we will be working with this more in the future.*